Linux

 Physical Connection

-As mentioned in part 2 the Unifi AP needs to be connected to the Port 3 of the Switch, as this port was already configured the intended VLANs at this port.
+As mentioned in part 2 the Unifi AP needs to be connected to the Port 3 of the Switch, as this port was already configured for the intended VLANs at this port.

 ┌─────► AP Unifi U6 Lite